GoogleCloudPlatform/synthetics-sdk-nodejs/samples/generic-synthetic-broken-links/README.md

 # Overview

-This sample uses the `@google-cloud/synthetics-sdk-api` and `puppeteer` to create a Google Cloud Function that can be used with Google Cloud Monitoring Synthetics to monitor a url for broken links.
+This sample uses the `@google-cloud/synthetics-sdk-api` and `puppeteer` to create a Google Cloud Function, which can be used with Google Cloud Monitoring Synthetics to monitor a url for broken links.

 ## Installation